ouvroir/display/communications/DH24/index.md

 In our use case

 - archival and visual sources are essentials
-- limited constructive clues (vs archeology)
+- limited constructive evidence (*vs* archeology)

--> a spatial documentation model independant of any visualisation techniques
+**➜ a spatial documentation model independant of any visualisation techniques**

-- data exchange and long term preservation
+- data exchange and long-term preservation
 - various applications
 - 3D visualisations